 - Hysterectomies are carried out to treat conditions that affect the female reproductive system, including bleeding problems, endometriosis, uterine fibroids, prolapse or cancer.

 - Many of these issues can be treated without a hysterectomy and, in most cases, a hysterectomy is only done when other treatments are not working.

 - After a hysterectomy, you will no longer be able to get pregnant and you will no longer have periods.

 These are the most common reasons for a hysterectomy:

 - Abnormal vaginal bleeding that is not controlled by other treatment methods.

-- Uterine fibroids (benign tumors) that have grown, are painful or are causing bleeding.
+- Uterine fibroids (benign tumours) that have grown, are painful or are causing bleeding.

 - Long-term severe pelvic pain related to your uterus but not controlled by other treatment.

 - Cervical or uterine cancer or abnormalities that may lead to cancer.

 Many of these issues can be treated without a hysterectomy.
 In most cases, a hysterectomy is only done when other treatments are not working.

 - Subtotal hysterectomy – where the main part of your uterus is removed, but the lower part of your uterus, called the cervix is left behind.

 - Total hysterectomy – where all of your uterus is removed, including your cervix.

 - Extended hysterectomy – where your uterus and the tissue around your uterus is removed.
 Usually your ovaries and fallopian tubes will also be removed during this operation.
 Sometimes part of your bladder or bowel may also need to be removed.
 The most common reason for this operation is when you have cancer of your cervix, uterus or ovaries.

 There are several different ways that a hysterectomy can be performed.

 A hysterectomy can be performed through a cut in your lower abdomen (tummy).
 This is usually a sideways cut just above your pubic bone, like a caesarean section scar.
 Sometimes a vertical cut from your pubic bone to your tummy button is needed.